 The Commissaires have judged it dangerous for the race to continue, e.g. high winds, lightning, course conditions deteriorating badly, etc etc

 The race medical cover has ceased to be available, for example to transport a seriously injured competitor to hospital.

 A serious incident on the course. e.g. A medical emergency that requires the course to be closed for safety reasons.

 WHAT HAPPENS WHEN A RACE IS STOPPED?

 Where possible the race will be stopped with all riders at a single point on the course.
 If it is feasible, safe and desirable for the race to be restarted it will be.
-However, in this the Chief Commissaires decision is final and binding.
+However, in this the organisers decision is final and binding.